Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Related Work

 \subsection{Multi-task learning}

-In multi-task learning (MTL), we often aim to jointly train one model to tackle multiple different but correlated tasks.
-It has been proven in prior work~\cite{caruana1997multitask, liu2019end, liu2019mt-dnn, ruder2017overview} that it is not only able to enhance the overall performance, but also reduce the memory footprint and fasten the inference process.
-Previous studies on MTL often employ a hard parameter sharing mechanism along with light-weight task-specific modules to handle multiple tasks.
+In multi-task learning (MTL), we often aim to jointly train a single model to tackle multiple different but correlated tasks.
+It has been proven in prior work~\citep{caruana1997multitask, liu2019end, liu2019mt-dnn, ruder2017overview} that it can not only enhance the overall performance but also reduce the memory usage and speed up the inference process.
+Previous studies on MTL often employ a hard parameter-sharing mechanism along with lightweight, task-specific modules to handle multiple tasks.

-\textbf{Architectural methods:} Apart from relying on simple-designed backbones, other architecture-based approaches in multi-task learning attempt to construct more sophisticate encoders that can efficiently learn multi-purpose representations.
-MTAN \cite{liu2019end} proposed to apply a soft-attention module for each task to learn global embeddings containing features across all task.
-Based on generalizing the matrix factorization, \cite{yang2016deep} presented a framework to learn transferable structure at every layer in a neural network.

-\textbf{Pareto multi-task learning.} Originated from Multiple-gradient descent algorithm (MGDA), a popular line of gradient-based MTL methods aim to find Pareto stationary solutions, from which we can not further improve model performance on any particular task without diminishing another~\cite{sener2018multi}.
-Moreover, recent studies suggest exploring the whole Pareto front by learning diverse solutions~\cite{ lin2019pareto, liu2021profiling, mahapatra2020multi, mahapatra2021exact}, or profiling the entire Pareto front with hyper-network~\cite{lin2020controllable, navon2021learning}.
-In a more recent study, \cite{phan2022stochastic} constructs a flow of distributions to inject the model into common low-error regions of all tasks.
-While these methods are theoretically grounded and guaranteed to converge to Pareto-stationary points, the experimental results are often limited and lacking comparisons under practical settings.
+\textbf{Pareto multi-task learning.} Originating from Multiple-Gradient Descent Algorithm (MGDA), a popular line of gradient-based MTL methods aims to find Pareto stationary solutions, where it is impossible to improve model performance on any particular task without diminishing performance on another~\citep{sener2018multi}.
+Moreover, recent studies suggest exploring the entire Pareto front by learning diverse solutions~\citep{ lin2019pareto, liu2021profiling, mahapatra2020multi, mahapatra2021exact, phan2022stochastic}, or profiling the entire Pareto front with a hyper-network~\citep{lin2020controllable, navon2021learning}.
+While these methods are theoretically grounded and guaranteed to converge to Pareto-stationary points, the experimental results are often limited and lack comparisons in practical settings.